MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/viewing-and-managing-updates.md

 - Update files: The actual files required to install an update on a computer.

 When updates are synchronized to your WSUS server, the metadata and update files are stored in two separate locations.
 Metadata is stored in the WSUS database.
-Update files can be stored either on your WSUS server or on Microsoft Update servers, depending on how you have configured your synchronization options.
-If you choose to store update files on Microsoft Update servers, only metadata is downloaded at the time of synchronization; you approve the updates through the WSUS console, and then client computers get the update files directly from Microsoft Update at the time of installation.
+Update files can be stored either on your WSUS server or on Microsoft Update servers, depending on how you've configured your synchronization options.
+If you choose to use Microsoft Update servers as your update location, only the metadata is downloaded at the time of synchronization.
+When you approve the updates through the WSUS console, client computers get the update files directly from Microsoft Update at the time of installation.
 For more information about options for storing updates, see section [1.3.
 Choose a WSUS storage strategy](../plan/plan-your-wsus-deployment.md#13-choose-a-wsus-storage-strategy) of Step 1: Prepare for Your WSUS Deployment, in the WSUS deployment guide.

-You will be setting up and running synchronizations, adding computers and computer groups, and deploying updates on a regular basis.
+You'll be setting up and running synchronizations, adding computers and computer groups, and deploying updates regularly.
 The following list gives examples of general tasks you might undertake in updating computers with WSUS.

 - Determine an overall update management plan based on your network topology and bandwidth, company needs, and organizational structure.

   - Whether to set up a hierarchy of WSUS servers and how the hierarchy should be structured.

   - What computer groups to create, and how to assign computers to them (server-side or client-side targeting).

   - Which database to use for update metadata (for example, Windows Internal Database, SQL Server).

   - Whether updates should be synchronized automatically, and at what time.

 - Set synchronization options, such as update source, product and update classification, language, connection settings, storage location, and synchronization schedule.

 - Get the updates and associated metadata on your WSUS server through synchronization from either Microsoft Update or an upstream WSUS server.

 - Approve or decline updates.
-You have the option of allowing users to install the updates themselves (if they are local administrators on their client computers).
+You have the option of allowing users to install the updates themselves (if they're local administrators on their client computers).

 - Configure automatic approvals.
 You can also configure whether you want to enable automatic approval of revisions to existing updates or approve revisions manually.
 If you choose to approve revisions manually, then your WSUS server will continue using the older version until you manually approve the new revision.